KRKirov/Resample_Annual_Keep_Month_Day/README.md

 # Resample_Annual_Keep_Month_Day
-Annual frequency resampling of a date column in a data frame while preserving the day and month offsets in date columns with mixed dates.

 This class performs resampling of dates grouped together by a common value in another data frame column.
 The resampling in each group is vectorised and based on native pandas operations.
 The class can handle more than one day-month combination per group.
 NaN values in the date column or the groupby column are filtered but preserved and can be appended to the resampled data if desired.